wizzat/essays/OLAPStreamProcessing.md

 In this case, the data on the ad tracking servers is periodically collected and copied into the stage table in the data warehouse throughout the day.
 This is a linear cost across the raw dataset that's pretty unavoidable.
 This cost may end up being paid more than once for a particular block of ads if any load fails because data delivery must be on an "exactly once" or "at least once" semantic.
 That means that data may be (exactly) duplicated inside the stage table.

 Once the data is in the stage table, missing dimensions need to be created.
 There's a linear cost for scanning the stage table for each dimension, as well as the cost for scanning the dimension tables.
-All of the dimension tables except the users table are wholly neglectable.
-However, the users table is often both large enough and important enough to merit its own ETL pipeline with custom busines logic.
-We'll neglect that cost here as well.
+Because the total number of elements in the dimension tables is so small, the I/O cost for scanning them is going to be neglected.

 Once the dimension keys exist for all of the data in the stage table, it's ready to be inserted into the fact table.
 Inserting into a fact table in a data warehouse is usually more complicated than a simple insert.
 Instead, the data must be carefully checked to ensure that it is inserted into the correct partition.
 These partitions act as logical dividers inside the fact that naturally partition the search space for queries and also prevent indexes from getting too large.